 - highly experienced and educated in your field

 - or your job doesn’t involve frequent communication with German clients or German colleagues

 Therefore, working in some brick-and-mortar businesses won’t be an option.
 Mainly jobs in technology and IT will be suitable.
-Germany will offer most opportunities in tech and manufacturing.
+Germany will offer the most opportunities in tech and manufacturing.

 Furthermore, many jobs in STEM professions (science, technology, engineering, or mathematics) will give you a chance to work in English.

 In fact, Germany actively welcomes foreigners to work in STEM fields.
 The government has even lowered the minimum required salary for EU Blue Card to 44,304 EUR annually.